DISTANCE: 6.20 km. DURATION: 1:14:18

 DISTANCE: 7.34 km.
 DURATION: 59:03

 Hey Zeke!
 I hope you had a fab staycation with your family last week!
 But I missed you!
-Dad showed me how your supposed to sit on your mat when people come, but you jumped up to give me a kiss!
+Dad showed me how you are supposed to sit on your mat when people come, but you jumped up to give me a kiss!
 I tried to be stern but was happy you were happy to see me too.
 Today was all about "Stop, Drop (it), and Sit."
 I was really pleased with Zeke today.
 While he did try to mouth the leash, if we stopped, and I told him to drop it, every time he listened instantly!
 Other times, he would be very distracted by another dog or a magpie, but if I asked him to sit (and yep, it helps to look him in the eye when you ask!) and shake a paw, his focus came right back to me.
 So interspersed with some decent running, that was all we worked on today.
 His reward?
 I gave him many leisurely sniff and snow breaks.
 My reward?
 A big ole' kiss once we were back in the truck!
-Thanks Zeke!!
-Scoop: just one pee.
+Thanks Zeke!
+The Scoop: 1 pee.

 DISTANCE: 7.30 km DURATION: 1:08:20